ShishirPatil/gorilla/README.md

 The beauty of these tools truly shines when they collaborate, complementing each other's strengths and capabilities to create an even more powerful and comprehensive solution.
 This is where your contribution can make a difference.
 We enthusiastically welcome any inputs to further refine and enhance these tools.

+## Project Roadmap

+In the near future, we plan to release the following:

+- [X] Dataset and Eval Code
+- [X] Opening up the APIZoo for contributions from community
+- [] Hosted Gorilla LLM chat for HF model APIs [May 27, 2023]
+- [] Release weights for HF model APIs [May 27, 2023]
+- [] Run Gorilla LLM locally [May 28, 2023]
+- [] Release weights for all APIs from APIBench [May 28, 2023]
+- [] Train a model with first batch of community contributed APIs from APIZoo [Jun 5, 2023]
+- [] Release training code [Jun 5, 2023]
+- [] Train SOTA Gorilla LLM with expanded APIBench and APIZoo :rocket:

+Propose a new task you would like to work on :star_struck:

 ## Citation

+If you use Gorilla or APIBench, please cite our paper:

 ```text
 @article{patil2023gorilla,
   title={Gorilla: Large Language Model Connected with Massive APIs},